Beaumont School

 BeauSandVer Education Trust

-Beaumont, Sandringham and Verulam Schools have been in a successful consortium for over 20 years.
-This partnership, which converted to an Education Trust in 2016, allows us to offer a wider curriculum to Sixth Form students.
-In the event that a chosen subject is not offered at Beaumont, students will be given the opportunity to study the subject at one of our consortium partners.
-Students are transported by minibus between the partner schools during the day.
-The Heads of Sixth Form of the three schools meet regularly to ensure the smooth running of the consortium.
+Beaumont, Sandringham and Verulam Schools have been in a successful consortium for over 20 years, allowing us to offer a wider curriculum to Sixth Form students.
+In the event that a chosen subject is not offered at Beaumont or there are insufficient numbers to create a viable class, students will be given the opportunity to study the subject at one of our consortium partners.

 Further